dp-beck/dp-beck/README.md

 # 👋 Hi, I’m Dan Beck.
 - 👀 I am a full-stack web developer and an open-source intelligence researcher.
-I like building web projects using React and Node.js I’m currently working on building a social media app clone, using React for the front-end and building the backend REST api with Node.js and Express.
-I am using MongoDB for my database.
+I like building web projects using Blazor / ASP.NET and React / Node.js I’m currently working on building a Resolution Tracker App, using a React/Typescript front-end and an ASP.NET Web Api (accessing a PostgreSQL database).
-- 🌱 I am currently expanding my skill set and joined a new tech training program through [Code You](https://code-you.org/)!
-I am  learning software development with .NET and C#!
+- 🌱 I just finished certificate course through [Code You](https://code-you.org/): Software Development with .NET and C#!
 - 💞️ I’m currently looking to collaborate on any web development or open source intelligence projects, preferably projects that combine both interests!
 - 📫 How to reach me: beckdp01@gmail.com